wispyco/nextjs-vibe-template/README.md

 ## Overview

-Chaos Coder is a Next.js application that generates five variations of web applications simultaneously using AI.
+Chaos Coder is a Next.js application that generates multiple variations of web applications simultaneously using AI.
 This tool helps developers quickly explore different implementation possibilities for their web application ideas.

 **Note:** All the code for this project is located in the `nextjs-web-app` folder.